Schrödinger, Inc.

 Scan Results

 Daily timeframeSchrödinger, Inc., together with its subsidiaries, develops physics-based computational platform that enables discovery of novel molecules for drug development and materials applications in the.
-At a $1.12B market cap, Schrödinger, Inc. ranks as a small-cap company within healthcare.
+With a market capitalization of $1.14B, it sits in small-cap territory.
 The company operates in two segments, Software and Drug Discovery.

 Market Cap